LDonn32/pands-weekly-tasks/README.md

     # Prompt the user for their 10 digit account number.
     account_number = input("Please enter your 10-character account number: ")
 ```
 I am using len() function == 10 to make sure that the input is exactly 10 characters.
+I used this resource [len() Function] on w3schools.(https://www.w3schools.com/python/ref_func_len.asp).
 I make the I am using the [-4:] slice which will take from the 4th character from the end to the end.
 ```
     # Check if the input length is 10 characters.
     if len(account_number) == 10: